Could humans one day communicate with dolphins?

-Dolphins chat with one another using a variety of sounds like whistles and clicks.
+Why do we need speakers to interact with dolphins?Dolphins chat with one another using a variety of sounds like whistles and clicks.
 Some of these noises have frequencies below 20 kilohertz, which humans can hear.
 Dolphins also, however, utilize high frequencies well beyond what human ears can normally register (150 kilohertz).

-This speaker prototype, part of the Cetacean Hearing and Telemetry (CHAT) project, "can project the full range of all of the sounds dolphins make — from those used in communication to echolocation clicks," says Charles Choi at LiveScience.
+How does the speaker work?This speaker prototype, part of the Cetacean Hearing and Telemetry (CHAT) project, "can project the full range of all of the sounds dolphins make — from those used in communication to echolocation clicks," says Charles Choi at LiveScience.
 The speaker was built using piezoelectric materials, which work by converting electricity into physical vibrations and vice-versa.
 In theory, it gives us the means to figure out what dolphins are saying.

-One of the first tasks will be building a basic dolphin vocabulary.
+What will scientists do with the recordings?One of the first tasks will be building a basic dolphin vocabulary.
 "The idea is to broadcast specific series of vocalizations and then record the responses," says Choi.
 From there, experts are hoping to deduce the "fundamental units" of dolphin speech to compile a working dictionary, and, eventually, a fully realized language.

-The team just put the finishing touches on the speaker, so it hasn't even been used in the water yet.
+How long will that take?The team just put the finishing touches on the speaker, so it hasn't even been used in the water yet.
 Researchers plan to test the device "in the middle of this year" on wild dolphins in the Atlantic.